 There were two solutions that I saw: 1.
 Get a job.
 2. Go on a diet.
 I picked one.
 It wouldn't have been too bad, if it weren't for the fact that being the ice cream girl at a parlor more suited in size to a broom closet meant I was constantly (and literally) bumping into people I knew.

 Most people were tolerable, and occasionally, I'd even see one of my friends, but as is with any job, there were certain customers that made me want to, to put it mildly, slit my own throat with an ice cream scoop.
 For example, this morning, my last day of summer (and last day of freedom), mind you, Marlene McKinnon and her boyfriend, Sirius Black came in.
-Forgetting I think Sirius is hot, so that makes me bound to hate his girlfriends, Marlene McKinnon was a bitch.
+Forgetting I think Sirius is hot, so that makes me bound to hate his girlfriends, Marlene McKinnon is a bitch.
 Straight, simple and to the point.
-We shared a dorm.
+We share a dorm.

 Sirius smiled and actually asked me how my summer had been, while Marlene looked intently at the floor before they ordered, mumbling something along the lines of "of course she works in an ice cream shop."

 Of course, since Marlene was on a perpetual diet, she had one scoop of lemon sorbet.
 Call me a fat-arse, but sorbet isn't even in the same league as ice cream.